- Find a Trail

 - Get Involved

-Another trail highlight, shortly after Devil's Bathtub, is the 50-foot waterfall at the mouth of Corder Hollow.
-The trail enters a very different landscape as you leave the Devil’s Fork and begin hiking along the ridges of several mountains.
-The forest has little underbrush and the path can be easily lost.
+Another trail highlight, shortly after the Tub, is the 50-foot waterfall at the mouth of Corder Hollow.
+The trail enters a very different landscape as you leave Devil’s Fork and begin hiking along the ridges of several mountains.
+The forest has little underbrush, and the path can be easily lost.